International-Data-Spaces-Association/ids-specification/model/model.md

 The following sections outline the Dataspace Information Model, which form the foundation of this specification.
 Some aspects of this section describe additional concepts of Dataspaces and provide context for the Dataspace Protocol, those are considered as non-normative.
-Further information on the functional requirements of a Dataspace can be found  for example in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).
+Further information on the functional requirements of a Dataspace can be found, for example, in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).

 ### 2.1 Dataspace Entity Relationships